Kitware/CMake/Help/manual/cmake-presets.7.rst

     * Changes to `Test Presets <Test Preset_>`_

-      * The `testPassthroughArguments <CMakePresets.testPresets.execution.testPassthroughArguments_>`_
+      * The :preset:`testPresets.execution.testPassthroughArguments` field was
-        field was added to forward arguments to test executables.
+        added to forward arguments to test executables.

 Schema
 ======